Faith-Okamoto/cse15l-lab-reports/index.md

 Please **read all of the below**.

-- I am Faith Okamoto, a second year in Revelle College.
+- I am Faith Okamoto, a second year (woot, survived the first one!) in Revelle College.

   ![Revelle College logo](https://revelle.ucsd.edu/_images/revelle-logo.png)